Sion Assidon: Biography

 Assidon was born in 1948 to a Moroccan Berber Jewish family in Safi.
 His family moved to Agadir shortly after, and then to Casablanca after the 1960 Agadir earthquake.
 He later moved to France, where he studied mathematics in Paris and became influenced by Marxist ideas.
 He decided to return to Morocco in 1967, after completing his studies.

 In 1986, he founded an IT company before taking over the family business.

 Assidon was married to an American Palestinian.
 They had a son named Milal.

 On 11 August 2025, following a period of significant protest activity from Boycott, Divestment and Sanctions Morocco targeting Maersk shipping activity in Moroccan ports, Assidon was discovered unconscious with head injuries in his home in Mohammedia.
 His injury was caused by a falling accident as he was repairing an electric device on a ladder.
 Moroccan police issued a preliminary report on 19 August that said no signs of violence or forced entry had been noticed, and that the incident was probably due to a sickness or accidental fall.

 Assidon died less than three months later, on 7 November 2025, at the age of 77.
 He had shown signs of recovery prior, according to his family, but his health worsened due to a lung infection.
+According to Jewish Currents, "official, though vigorously disputed, reports describe the cause as a fall while gardening at his home in Mohammedia."